mrtozkanli/linux-commads/README.md

-# This repo aims to collect most useful commands in open-source world
+This repo aims to collect most useful commands in open source world